IndraTeja/OldWomanCreek/Deliverables/AudienceProfile/AudienceProfile.md

 ___________

 ### Organizational Details

 **Sector**:

 Non Profit, Governmental

 **Mission:**

 promote public awareness and appreciation of the uniqueness of the estuary and supports stewardship programs that sustain the ecological integrity of Old Woman Creek.

 **Stakeholders (who/what they serve/support):**

+Emily Kuzmick

+Old Woman Creek

 _Strengths & weaknesses_:

 _Culture_:

 Both individual & organizational

 **Data capabilities (maturity/literacy)**:

+Old Woman Creek and their staff have done good job in data management with less margin for inconsistency.
+Their data capabilities are moderate.
+Maturity of data is good, they are using this data insights for basic analysis using excel charts as of now.
+Their literacy related to data is good and they did produce good details explaining the details about their data.

+She is capable of handling the Basic to Advanced level data analysis in Excel.

 **Requirements/needs**:

+Emily and their team requires us to our team to work on their two datasets and provide insights which they can use for their management or organizational decisions.
+They want meaning visualizations from the datasets, with good documentation, presentable and reproducible visualizations using the same tool.

 **Priorities**:

+Old Woman Creek and Emily prioritized the tasks based on two major datasets.

+They want to prioritize task based on thse datasets : Avian Monitoring, Bald Eagle Monitoring.
+Their priotity is to reuse or reproduce the same techniques or methods that we use on larger, similar or different datasets.
+They want the same to be presentable at BioBlitz 2020, which is to be held at Old Woman Creek, OH.

 _Opportunities_